web3Gurung/text-editor-in-c/notes.md

 Step 5 seems a lot, but it's alright.
-After we edit the step 5 from the tutorial to our kilo.c, we dig deep into `man tcgetattr` and find out what `TCSAFLUSH` and `ECHO` is:
+After we edit the step 5 from the tutorial to our kilo.c, we dig deep into `man tcgetattr` and find out what `TCSAFLUSH` and `ECHO` (ECHO is one of the constraint under `c_lflag` flag) is:

 ```
 ECHO   Echo input characters.